 STAY SAFE: STAY SECURE

-Please be aware that at this time, you and your parish are vulnerable to many dishonest financial schemes being set up by opportunistic companies and ‘crowd-funding’.
+Please be aware that you and your parish are vulnerable to many dishonest financial schemes being set up by opportunistic companies and ‘crowd-funding’.
 In increasingly financially-straitened circumstances the question is still being asked: ‘How do I support my Parish during this time?’

-In response to these requests, and because the parishes which together make up the Diocese of Leeds are currently losing more than £250,000 a month in Offertory giving, this page contains methods which are recommended as the most secure ways for you to continue to contribute as far as you are able to the Offertory and to benefit your parish.
+In response to these requests, this page contains methods which are recommended as the most secure ways for you to continue to contribute as far as you are able to the Offertory and to benefit your parish.

 Online Parish Offertory allows you to make a secure online donation to your Parish Offertory at any time.

 A Standing Order (SO) is still the best and most cost-effective way to ensure your Parish benefits from whatever regular giving you can afford.
 This may be done by completion of a simple form, or via your own internet or telephone banking.
 You will need the bank details of your own parish, which most parishes already have on their pre-printed standing order forms.
 The SO forms are in most cases available on the parish website.
 If you have not already completed a Gift Aid form for your parish, you can do so online.

 Text Giving is no longer operational from February 2023, owing to the provider no longer supporting this service.
 Thank you to all who contributed to parishes by text!